 Despite the beauty of relative size, there are a few cases where setting elements in absolute size is recommended or required

-Since a Scrollable Screen has a height that is greater than the size of the Screen, the height of the elements must be set in
+Since a Scrollable Screen has a height that is greater than the size of the Screen, the height of the elements must be set to

 You can see an example of a Scrollable Screen in the Design Templates